juanignaciosl/freeze-o-matic/README.md

 Example:

-    /tmp/test,my-glacier-dir/test.tar.gz,
+    /tmp/test,my-glacier-dir/test.tar.gz,,

-_Please note the trailing comma, meaning that the default storage class (Deep Archive) will be used_.
+_Please note the trailing commas, meaning that the default storage class (Deep Archive) will be used, and that the upload won't be forced_.

 ## Running